curiouselectric/RS485InterfaceBoard/README.md

 +  "aaFAILCMD?^^#": Command not recognised

 # Sensor Specific Commands
 For each sensor type there are additional commands.
-These are only available if the unit is in the correct mode.
+These are only available if the correct firmware has been installed.
 They are listed here.

 ## 'SM' RS485 Soil Moisture Sensor